gyrheart/Hyperbolic-MDS/README.md

 # Hyperbolic-MDS
-Sampling points and doing multi-dimensional scaling in Hyperbolic space
+Performing non-metric multi-dimensional scaling in hyperbolic space

 Saved_data: this folder contains all the saved .mat files required.
 The Lukk’s dataset was not included here.
 Before you run the codes for real data analysis, you need to go to /Saved_data/SaveLukkData.m, download the data from: https://www.ebi.ac.uk/arrayexpress/files/E-MTAB-62/E-MTAB-62.processed.2.zip